lgeurts/lgeurts.github.io/about.md

 What else?
 I’m interested in far too much topics ranging from science to history, astronomy, robotics, kendo and iaijutsu, mixed ice climbing, trekking the Alps, my (2008) Suzuki GSXR-600, rehearsing paradiddles, learning Gaelic, and more.

+What else?
+I’m interested in far too much topics ranging from science to history, astronomy, robotics, kendo and iaijutsu, rekking the Alps, my (2008) Suzuki GSXR-600, rehearsing paradiddles, learning Gaelic, and more.

 Guess that's it.
 Want a short overview of my professional skills?
 Check [this page](https://github.com/lgeurts/Resume/blob/master/Moderncv%20Resume%20Luc%20Geurts%20%28US%29.pdf) for my latest resume.
 For a more detailed version, send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

 Go n-éirí an bothar leat,